 7. Seal the jar again and put it back in its cool, dry place for at least a couple months.
 If you want to decant it into smaller bottles to give as gifts, sterilize them first.
 Swing-top glass bottles are especially handy since they form an an airtight seal and you won’t lose track of the lid, but any glass container with a tight-fitting lid or stopper will work.
 Once they’re sterilized, use a funnel to fill each one with cordial, place a label on it and perhaps a pretty ribbon, and know that you’ll be making your recipients extremely happy.

-These 8.5-ounce glass bottles are great for decanting your cordial, especially to give as gifts.
+These swing-top bottles are great for decanting your cordial, especially to give as gifts.

 You can refrigerate these to be safe, but they should have enough sugar and high-proof alcohol to make them perfectly fine to store at room temperature.
 Still, best to keep them away from sources of heat and light.